MolBIFFM/diana/README.md

 }
 ```
 The optional local file location to parse associations of Reactome pathways
-with UniProt protein accessions from.
+and UniProt protein accessions from.
 The default setting is `null`, downloading
 the required file automatically.

 ---